FallerS/FallerS.github.io/_posts/2021-01-14-Basic_returns_and_distributin_functions.md

 No surprise, the return series is not normally distributed (as already shown with the kurtosis).
 We can also add additional columns / industries for this function thanks to the aggregate method

-The next blog-post will provide additional functions for risk-measurement and combine the results of boths posts in one function to analyse return series!
+The next blog-post will provide additional functions for risk-measurement and combine the results of boths posts in one function to analyze return series!